 In 1990 an award called "The Infrared and Millimeter Wave Prize," to be awarded “for outstanding contributions to the field of infrared and millimeter waves," was initiated by the Program Council (now known as the International Organizing Committee) and awarded in the first instance to Kenneth J Button, founder of the conference series.
 The following year it was agreed by the Program Council to rename the Prize “The Kenneth J Button Prize" in recognition of Ken Button's outstanding contributions to the Infrared and Millimeter Wave Community, both as a scientist and as the initiator and driving force of this series of conferences.
 In September 2013, the criterion for awarding the Prize was changed to its present form: “for outstanding contributions to the science of infrared, millimeter, and terahertz waves”.

 Any scientist active in the field of the Conference may make a nomination for the K J Button Prize.
-The closing date for receipt of nominations for the following year is April 1.
+The closing date for receipt of nominations for the following year is generally April 15, but check this web site each year to make certain.
 The closing date will be strictly observed.
 Any nominations received after that date will be carried forward to the following year.
 NOMINATION FORM